What is a cryptocurrency wallet?

 KeepKey Hardware Wallet

-- Offers great security features like PIN and 12, 18 or 24-word seed phrase.
+- Offers great security features like PIN and 12, 18 or 24-word seed phrases.

 - Supports numerous popular and altcoins.